Mosestule2003/huddle-landing-page-with-curved-sections-master/README.md

-# Frontend Mentor - Social proof section solution
+# Frontend Mentor - huddle-landing-page-with-curved-sections solution

 This is a solution to the [ Huddle landing page with curved sections](https://www.frontendmentor.io/challenges/Huddle landing page with curved sections).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.